w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::caution

-If there is an existing lock due to a previous change or undelegation, any new change or undelegation will restart the lock period for the larger DOT amount and the longest conviction period, between the existing and the new lock.
+If there is an existing lock due to a previous delegation change or undelegation, any new change or undelegation will restart the lock period for the larger DOT amount and the longest conviction period between the existing and the new lock.

 This will only matter to accounts with conviction, as no conviction doesn't instill a lock period.